NeptuneHub/k3s-supreme-waffle/nextcloud/README.md

-In this document we will support you in the configuration of nextcloud on your **K3S cluster**.
+In this document we will support you in the configuration of nextcloud on your **K3S cluster** with or without the use of TLS.

 First you need to create the namespace
 ```